Willkommen, bienvenue, welcome!

 This means we need to broaden our perspective enough to recognize what’s changing and to consider how to respond to and prepare for it in order to achieve our desired outcomes—for conservation, resource management or development.
 Ignoring climate change in informed decision-making does not prevent it from adversely affecting you.
 Rather it increases your vulnerability and will likely result in missed opportunities to avoid calamity and improve outcomes.

 You are not alone, and you do not have to reinvent the wheel.
-Check out what resources are already out there:
+Check out what resources and community opportunities are already out there:

 You don’t have to identify and solve all the problems climate change may bring or become a climate change specialist.
 Focus on your goals and what it is you (or your organization) does, and build climate change into that.
 It’s not rocket science, but it does require that you learn enough (or get the right partners) to do it wisely and thoughtfully.
 It’s a good idea to: